MIT-AJL-Team-8/DermKaggle/README.md

 ## **🖼️ Impact Narrative**

-**Answer the relevant questions below based on your competition:**

-**WiDS challenge:**

-1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?
-2. How could your work help contribute to ADHD research and/or clinical care?

 **AJL challenge:**

 As Dr. Randi mentioned in her challenge overview, “Through poetry, art, and storytelling, you can reach others who might not know enough to understand what’s happening with the machine learning model or data visualizations, but might still be heavily impacted by this kind of work.”